 our firm to advise and inform you of the franchised business you are considering

-(as disclosed in the FDD), and provide you with counsel on David's
+(as disclosed in the FDD), and provide you with experienced counsel to

-experience as a former franchised business owner and franchise attorney
+Levaton has considerable experience as a former franchised business owner

-Contact our office today and secure the legal guidance you need.
+Contact our office in Los Angeles today and secure the legal guidance you need.